We must fight BJP-RSS without crossing each other's path:

 Ghosh said she is not surprised when she is termed a "traitor" by the RSS and BJP and said even Bhagat Singh was

 called a betrayer by the British.
-Later, she took part in an SFI rally from Vidyasagar
+Later, addressing an SFI rally, she asked the students

+"not to show papers to officials if they approach you for NPR exercise or proving your citizenship".

+"Madhav Sadashiv Golwalkar and Hedgewar (of the RSS) cannot be our inspiration.
+Identify the Golwalkars and

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)